-The County should improve access controls over its information technology resources
+The University should improve access controls over its information technology resources

-Criteria-Logical access controls help to protect the County's information technology (IT) resources, which include its systems, network, infrastructure, and data, from unauthorized or inappropriate access or use, manipulation, damage, or loss.
+Criteria-Logical access controls help to protect the University's information technology (IT) resources, which include its systems, network, infrastructure, and data, from unauthorized or inappropriate access or use, manipulation, damage, or loss.
 Logical access controls also help to ensure that authenticated users access only what they are authorized to.
-Therefore, the County should have effective internal control policies and procedures to control access to its IT resources.
+Therefore, the University should have effective internal control policies and procedures to control access to its IT resources.

-Condition and context-The County did not have adequate policies and procedures or consistently implement its policies and procedures to help prevent or detect unauthorized or inappropriate access to its IT resources.
+Condition and context-The University did not have adequate policies and procedures to help prevent or detect unauthorized or inappropriate access to its IT resources.

-Effect-There is an increased risk that the County may not prevent or detect unauthorized or inappropriate access or use, manipulation, damage, or loss of its IT resources, including sensitive and confidential information.
+Effect-There is an increased risk that the University may not prevent or detect unauthorized or inappropriate access or use, manipulation, damage, or loss of its IT resources, including sensitive and confidential information.